Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance

-In contrast to existing CBF-driven collision avoidance frameworks, our DR-ACBF framework provides: (i) explicit acceleration-space tightening to stay safe, (ii) low computational cost via cyclic projection, and (iii) probabilistic and latency-aware safety margins.
+In contrast to existing CBF-driven collision avoidance frameworks, our DR-ACBF framework provides: (i) explicit acceleration-space tightening to stay safe, (ii) low computational cost via iterative projection, and (iii) probabilistic and latency-aware safety margins.
 We derive a closed-form line-of-sight (LoS) acceleration half-space with horizon-matched gains and a fixed-time projection enforcement with Gauss-Southwell.
 To the best of our knowledge, no prior works present an acceleration-space CBF filter with latency and risk tightening for UAV obstacle avoidance.
-The DR-ACBF achieves real-time, reliable UAV obstacle avoidance via acceleration-level CBFs, DR-CVaR trigger, and constant-time projection, reducing command time by over 37\% while maintaining high safety and success rates as evaluated in a simulation study.
-Experiments with Crazyflie drones demonstrate the feasibility of our approach.
+The DR-ACBF achieves real-time, reliable UAV obstacle avoidance via acceleration-level CBFs, DR-CVaR trigger, and fixed-time projection, reducing command time by over 32\% while maintaining high safety and success rates as evaluated in a simulation study.
+Projection-based DR-ACBF reduces processing time by 31\% as compared to QP-based solvers.
+Experiments with Crazyflie UAVs confirm the feasibility of our approach.